What should I do if an employee turns down a job promotion?

 Employee anxiety about new responsibilities

 - Highlight their accomplishments: If you think your promotion candidate is just having an attack of nerves, then it might be as simple as talking them round.
-If you really think they should be promoted, then point to some examples of their previous hard work and other qualities.
+Point to some examples of their previous hard work and other qualities.

-- Put a pin in it for now: One of the most important points we could possibly make is that, even if someone declines being promoted, you shouldn’t necessarily write them off when it comes to future opportunities.
+- Put a pin in it for now: Just because someone declines a promotion now, doesn't mean they won't in the future.
 Regardless of their reasons, things change, and you shouldn’t assume that it’s a sign of disrespect if they turn you down.

 Employee lack of interest in being a manager